It took me about 2-3 years. It started by failing a lot, but I kept going, and I slowly started getting those small victories.

 I’ve connected with people I never thought I would, and many opportunities have fallen into my lap.

 A Few Years Later…

 As you can see, it took me a few years to learn everything.
-It can seem daunting to think that it takes 2-3 years, but the first time I tried this in 2007, I failed, and I failed again, and after that I really didn’t do much in 2008.
+It can seem daunting to think that it takes 2-3 years, but the first time I tried this in late 2006, I failed, and I failed again, and after that I really didn’t do much in 2008.

 It wasn’t until I got serious in 2009, and started listening to how it is really done, and not making up my own rules, that I started succeeding.

-I sincerely think you can succeed within one year (or less), if you follow what works, don’t try to come up with your own stuff, and this is one of the main reasons why I recommend training programs, because they guide you step-by-step to where you want to be.
+I believe you can succeed within one year (or less), if you follow what works, don’t try to come up with your own stuff, and this is one of the main reasons why I recommend training programs, because they guide you step-by-step to where you want to be.